jamie2210/CI_MS1_TBC/README.md

 - A well displayed easy to navigate website.
 - Clear information on what the club does and offers.
 - Easy access to get in touch for more information.
-- Visual display of the club to help user see and get and feel for the gym.
+- Visual display of the club to help the user see and get a feel for the gym.
 - Call to action buttons to allow a user-friendly experience buying and booking classes.
 - Enough information on the club, owners, coaches, and classes for the user to have a good understanding of the company and its employees.